 What can beekeeping teach us about prioritisation?

 In this talk, entrepreneur Mike Michaelowicz breaks down the importance of laying a clear-set foundation for productivity.
-How can we identify the core function of our business or role (the ‘queen bee’ equivalent), and what can this do to support our organisational approach?
+He also answers how can we identify the core function of our business or role (the ‘queen bee’ equivalent), and what it can do to support our organisational approach.

 5. How Pilot Checklists Increase your Productivity | Joe Diebolder